appseconnect/docs/_posts/Package Documents/2020-12-09-Package-Document-For-SAPB1-WooCommerce-B2C.md

 ## Overview

-The package **SAP Business One - WooCommerce B2C** will let you integrate the pre-implemented ProcessFlows for your business processes integrations, seamlessly reducing your time and effort in configuring and design.
+The package **SAP Business One - WooCommerce** will let you integrate the pre-implemented ProcessFlows for your business processes integrations, seamlessly reducing your time and effort in configuring and design both for your B2C and B2B Business Module.
 One -Click installation allows you to access the packaged ProcessFlows designs and mappings.
 Amplify your revenue numbers and growth with Packages.
 Just Install, Deploy and Execute to integrate your ProcessFlows inbuilt in your package.

 ## Additional Information

 - Version Number – 1.0.0
-- Package Name - Woocommerce and SAP Business One B2C Package
+- Package Name - Woocommerce and SAP Business One
 - Created By –  INSYNC Solutions
 - Last Modified - 08/12/2020 07:23:30 PM (Date & Time)
 - Apps Used in the Package – SAP Business One & WooCommerce

 ## Package Key Features

-**SAP Business One - WooCommerce B2C** will let you integrate all your business flows keeping and maintaining the complete transparency of your business integration.
+**SAP Business One - WooCommerce** will let you integrate all your business flows keeping and maintaining the complete transparency of your business integration.
 Checkout the Key Features of this package, listed below:

+1. Includes B2B & B2C Support: This package supports and comprises of the ProcessFlows both B2B and B2C at one place supporting both type of Business Module.
-1. Easy Package Sharing & Installation: Two step Package Sharing, and One Click Installation lets you share and unzip your packages with ease and reduces time and effort, encouraging Citizen Integration.
+2. Easy Package Sharing & Installation: Two step Package Sharing, and One Click Installation lets you share and unzip your packages with ease and reduces time and effort, encouraging Citizen Integration.
 Know more on [Processflow Packaging](https://docs.appseconnect.com/processflow/processflow-packaging-overview/)
-2. Automated Business Cycle Integration: Lets you just to plug and play every cycle of your business process automatically
+3. Automated Business Cycle Integration: Lets you just to plug and play every cycle of your business process automatically
-3. Pre-Implemented mappings: The process flows in this [package] are pre-implemented with all the mappings required for integrating your ProcessFlow minimizing the manual efforts.
+4. Pre-Implemented mappings: The process flows in this [package] are pre-implemented with all the mappings required for integrating your ProcessFlow minimizing the manual efforts.
 However, you are always welcome in altering the [mappings](https://docs.appseconnect.com/processflow/customising-attribute-mapping/) as per your business process.

 ## Package Tech Specification